AP interview: The Taliban promise all girls in schools soon - ExBulletin

 “We are not against education,” said Mujahid, speaking at an office building in Kabul with a marble floor that once housed the Afghan Attorney General’s Office and approved by the Taliban for their culture and information ministry.

 The dictatorships of the Taliban so far have been erratic, varying from province to province.
-Girls are not allowed to return to classes in public schools beyond the 7th grade, with the exception of about 10 of the 34 provinces of the countries.
+Girls are not allowed to return to classes in state schools beyond the 7th grade, with the exception of about 10 of the country’s 34 provinces.
 In the capital Kabul, private universities and high schools have continued to operate without interruption.
 Most are small and classes have always been separate.

 We are trying to solve these problems by next year, so that schools and universities are open, Mujahid said.